calebkm/jquery-oscillator/README.md

 # jQuery Oscillator

-A super simple jQuery extension that oscillates integer values between a max and min.
+A super simple jQuery extension that oscillates integer values between a min and max.

 ---